coq/coq/doc/sphinx/proof-engine/ltac.rst

    lowest-numbered selected goal, ordered by goal number.  :ref:`Example
    <reordering_goals_ex>`.
 If the selector applies
    to a single goal or to all goals, the reordering will not be apparent.
-The order of the goals in the :token:`selector` is irrelevant.
+The order of the goals in the :token:`goal_selector` is irrelevant.
 (This may not be what you expect;
    see `#8481 <https://github.com/coq/coq/issues/8481>`_.)

-   .. todo why shouldn't "all" and "!" be accepted anywhere a @selector is accepted?
+   .. todo why shouldn't "all" and "!" be accepted anywhere a @goal_selector is accepted?
       It would be simpler to explain.

    `all`